Recent News and Newsletters

 The runner-up to the winner is David R. Swartz, Assistant Professor of History at Asbury University.
 Swartz’s book is entitled Moral Minority: The Evangelical Left in an Age of Conservatism (University of Pennsylvania Press, 2012).

 ASCH Members Awarded Fellowships from the American Council of Learned Societies (ACLS)

-Four members have received fellowships from the ACLS for the academic year 2013-14.
+Three members will receive fellowships from the ACLS for the academic year 2014-15.
 Their fellowships are listed below as well as the title of their projects (in italics):-

 December (First Edition)